 Hot runner systems are going to be your ideal, more cost-effective choice for medium to high volume runs where you're looking to produce repeatable results.
 If you're needing to prototype or test a variety of color options, cold runner systems will be more effective.

-Be sure to subscribe below to be notified of future content when we cover cold runner molding basics and what system will work best for your next project.
+Be sure to subscribe so you can be notified of future content when we cover cold runner molding basics and what system will work best for your next project.

 A hot runner controller is used to control the temerpature in a hot runner in order to create the most consistant parts possible.
 Some of the devices used to maintain uniform temeprature control are: